espocrm/documentation/administration/entity-manager.md

 ### Array

 List of values, with the ability to select multiple values; users can add their own values if options are not specified.

+Recommended to use Multi-Enum instead.

 ### Attachment Multiple

 Multiple file attachments.

 ### Auto-increment

 Read-only generated integer number.

 ### Boolean

 Ccheckbox, true or false.

 ### Currency